Creditcoin (CTC) Trading 51.4% Higher Over Last Week

 According to CryptoCompare, “Creditcoin is a decentralized credit network that aims to make the bridge between investors and fundraisers.
 The platform will allow miners (investors) to earn the platform tokens by providing capital to clients, on the other hand, the clients will raise capital by paying Creditcoin to the miners.
 As the whitepaper reads: “An investment in the Creditcoin network will start by matching offers from investors and fundraisers.
 A fundraiser will post seeking an amount, interest rate, and collateral.
 Additionally, the fundraiser will add some amount of Creditcoin to the offer.
 If is there an investor with matching conditions, the fundraiser and the investor announce the deal to the Creditcoin network.
 The system verifies the deal's completion by confirming the exchange of collateral and investment.
 Once validated, the system sends the CreditCoin attached to the investment to the investor.”
 Furthermore, miners will be able to select credit history parameters to be protected against various risk models. “

 It is usually not currently possible to purchase alternative cryptocurrencies such as Creditcoin directly using US dollars.
-Investors seeking to acquire Creditcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Creditcoin using one of the aforementioned exchanges.
+Investors seeking to trade Creditcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Creditcoin using one of the exchanges listed above.

 Receive News & Updates for Creditcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Creditcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.